 - Pluto - potential of special.

 Circle of the Moon also features "sub-weapons", little projectiles that can help damage difficult or hard-to-hit enemies.
 Sub-weapons are found in candles scattered all over the map, with the more powerful ones being harder to find.
 With the Shooter mode, Nathan has certain enhancements to his sub-weapons (including a Homing Dagger that follows the enemy for a guaranteed hit).
 They, however, cost the character Hearts.
 Hearts are easily regained by defeating some enemies who drop them, or taking out candles (which can be found everywhere).
-Hearts are the only stats that don't get replenished when you use a Save Point.
+Hearts are the only stats that don't get replenished when a Save Point is used.

 - Dagger - hurl a dagger forward at an enemy.

 - Axe - throw an axe in an arc at enemies.